dmbarbour/wikilon/docs/AwelonLang.md

 Unfortunately, `(par)` has severe limitations on expressiveness.
 It is not expressive enough to represent pipeline parallelism or distributed communicating processes.
 It is too expressive to leverage low-level vector processing (e.g. SIMD, SSE, GPGPU) parallelism.

-For low level parallelism, we might accelerate [linear algebra](https://en.wikipedia.org/wiki/Linear_algebra) or evaluation of a DSL for GPGPU computing (I'm sure there is a suitable subset of OpenCL or WebCL).
-A solution here could help Awelon get into machine learning, physics simulations, graphics and audio, etc..
+For low level parallelism, we might accelerate [linear algebra](https://en.wikipedia.org/wiki/Linear_algebra).
+Or potentially, we accelerate evaluation for a safe subset of OpenCL or WebCL, with which we could accelerate linear algebra.
+Either approach here could help Awelon get into machine learning, physics simulations, graphics and audio, etc..

 For high level parallelism, I propose acceleration of [Kahn process networks (KPNs)](https://en.wikipedia.org/wiki/Kahn_process_networks), or more precisely the *Reactive Process Network* variant detailed later.
 The state of a process network is described by a value.
-The process description might involve named processes with ports and wires between them, pending messages on wires.
-Evaluation of the network description results deterministically in another network description.
-Accelerated evaluation might use distributed processes and queues to precisely simulate the network, resulting in the evaluated description.
+This state may involve named processes with ports and wires between them, messages pending on wires.
+Evaluation results deterministically in another state.
+Accelerated evaluation can use physically distributed processors and queues to simulate the network.
 Usefully, process networks are *monotonic*.
-We can interact with them - inject messages, extract results - without waiting for evaluation to fully complete.
-Process networks can effectively represent first-class services within a purely functional computation.
+A client program can inject messages and extract results without waiting for a final network state.

 ## Structural Scoping